onedaywillcome1/fetchr-ci/README.md

 ![Alt text](docs/registry.png?raw=true "Registry")

-## How do you manage Deployment Versions?
+## How do we manage Deployment Versions?
 * In a real-world CI-CD pipelines;
     * When developers pushes code to dev branch, it pushes image with "snapshot" postfix with "versioning" number(1.4.0-snapshot).
     * When developers merges code to master branch from dev branch, it pushes image with "versioning" number(1.4.0).